AtwalLab/TCRrepertoire-Manuscript/README.md

 ## Data Analysis

 ### Figure 2A and B. Supplementary Figure 1 and 2.
-M_Powerlaws_pairedvsingle_fits.py - inputs paired alpha/beta dataframes.
+M_Powerlaws_pairedvsingle_fits - inputs paired alpha/beta dataframes.

 The dataframes are split by alpha and beta chain and clone size distributions of paired, single alpha and single beta datasets are compared by fitting power law exponents.